 MiG-21s did continue in service in many Soviet successor states into the 21st century, users apparently including Azerbaijan and the Ukraine, but the details are confusing to sort out -- all the more so because there's been a fair market in used MiG-21s, with aircraft changing hands in a perplexing fashion.
 There has also been a lively if also confusing business in upgrading MiG-21s, with the upgrade programs of various nations mentioned below and the precise details discussed in the next chapter.

-The US of course flew a few MiG-21s for evaluation and possibly aggressor training.
+The MiG-21, though many operators have abandoned it, lingers in service with others for the time being.
 Although a number of American private fliers have obtained various MiG-15 and MiG-17 variants, there has been no mention of any MiG-21s in private hands -- a pity, since the MiG-21 would be such a spectacular airshow demonstrator.

 * It would take time for the "Fishbed" to see action.
 MiG-21s were stationed in Cuba during the October 1962 Missile Crisis, but that superpower confrontation was defused without coming to serious blows, though it was an frighteningly close thing.
 The Indian Air Force was operating MiG-21s by the beginning of the September 1965 war with Pakistan, but the Fishbeds were too new to the IAF and did not see real combat.
 The IAF would make better use of them later.